ReforgeLab/Nft/README.md

 It aims to provide a similar experience as when to create a Coin/Token in Sui, but for NFTs.
 The goal is to create a standard that is easy to use and understand, while also being flexible enough to accommodate a wide range of use cases.

 ## How to Install
-Add this in your Move.toml file under [dependencies]:
+This is under development so it exists only on testnet for now Add this in your Move.toml file under [dependencies]:
 <!-- ### Mainnet -->
 ```toml